cleecoloma/reading-notes/code-301/class-06.md

 ### What Google Learned From Its Quest to Build the Perfect Team
 1. To what extent did psychological safety impact your previous work experience?
+> Psychological safety impact my previous work experience by creating an environment where everyone's input was heard.
+Overall, my team communicated very well and it impacted our deliverables favorably.
 2. How does this article inform your approach to working with others moving forward?
+> Always be self aware and address any concerns before it gets any worse.

 ### How I explained REST to my brother
 1. Who is Roy Fielding?